 By Gopi Rao

 People practice for all different reasons.
 Some people practice to get into shape, others do it to help eliminate stress.
-In regards to the question “Should Yoga practitioners establish goals?” the answer is often yes.
-Setting goals in Yoga can improve a person’s journey by keeping them focused.
-Achieving the goals can add to the sense of enjoyment that practicing brings.
+In regards to the question “Should Yoga practitioners establish goals?” the answer is often, “yes!”
+Setting goals in Yoga can improve a person’s journey by keeping them focused and it helps practitioners to maintain their practice through motivation.
+Achieving one’s goals can add to the sense of enjoyment that practicing brings.
 It can also help a person strive to evolve and reach higher goals as their practice evolves.
-Setting goals help to give purpose to the practice of Yogic methods.
+Setting goals help to give purpose to the practice of Yogic methods and life itself.

 Of course, that doesn’t mean practitioners have to always rely on intense asana sessions in order to garner results.
-Another type of Yoga, called Hatha, is often good for stretching the body, establishing strength and gaining flexibility.
+Another type of Yoga, which is the mother style of Bikram and many more styles is called Hatha.
+In fact, Hatha is the most popular physical style practiced worldwide, which is good for stretching the body, establishing strength and gaining flexibility.
 It also uses meditation as a tool to help clear the mind and eliminate stress.
-All of those are common goals in practice as well.
+All of those are common goals in one’s practice as well.
 Establishing goals in life is common practice and setting goals within practice is certainly not unusual.

 Yoga is also practiced just for the sheer enjoyment of it.
-It certainly is not always used as a means to an end, but knowing that it can be used to attain goals is certainly a positive aspect.
+It certainly is not always practiced as a means to an end, but knowing that it can be used to attain goals is certainly a positive aspect.
 For many people, the practice of Yoga is a way of life and can be a way for them to maintain harmony and balance within themselves.
+Now, let’s get back to the question: “Should Yoga practitioners establish goals?”
+A world without goal setting would have laziness as the ultimate lifestyle.
+No need for jobs, Yoga, motivation, inspiration, or innovation.
+We could stay in bed all day and not bother to answer the bill collectors.
+What a dream world it would be!
+So, the ultimate goal would be complete laziness and that leads us to a paradox.
+You see, lazy people have the goal of doing nothing.
+As for me, I’m going back to practice to set an intention and enjoy my goals, which are based on action.

 Do you want to become a yoga teacher?
 See our selection of online yoga teacher training intensive courses.